haeryny/teamteam/tamagotchi.md

   </tr>
 </table>

-print ("Hi, I'm the diagnoser!
-Please answer the following 14 questions to receive a diagnosis for your illness.")
+ console.log ("Hi, I'm the diagnoser!
+Please answer the following 14 questions to receive a diagnosis for your illness.");

 a = "bleeding"
 b = "cough"